johnsonjh/duma/README.md

    DUMA.
 On some systems, including some Linux distributions, the linking order is crucial - **DUMA** must be the last library passed to the linker.
 2. Start your program from debugger e.g. with `gdb <program>`
-3. Set program environment variables like
+3. Set program environment variables such as
    `'set environment DUMA_PROTECT_BELOW 1'`
 4. Set your program arguments with `'set args …'`
 5. Run and wait for the segmentation fault